brandonjordan1/jscookies/README.md

-jscookies
+jsCookies 2
 =========

-Easily Create Cookies in JavaScript without having to make your own cookies script.
+Easily create cookies with JavaScript without having to make a custom cookies script.

 Usage